inko-lang/inko/docs/source/virtual-machine/bytecode.md

 ```

 This array has 10 values, which don't fit in a single instruction.
 The resulting
-`AllocateArray` bytecode would look something like this:
+`ArrayAllocate` bytecode would look something like this:

     %a = 'a'
     %b = 'b'